PDMS: a review

 PDMS is used to fabricate microfluidic devices (single layer and bilayer) and micro-imprint stamps.
 Two types of PDMS are commonly used by researchers for these applications: PDMS RTV-615 and PDMS Sylgard 184.
 The exact composition of these two PDMS is… kept secret.
 However, the experience of researchers can help choosing the most suitable PDMS for an application :

 The preferred PDMS of S. Quake (Co-inventor of the microfluidic valve).

 The most robust and convenient to bond bilayer microfluidic devices.

 It has the reputation for being dirty.
 (For example, Fluidigm has discarded 90% of the RTV-615 they received).

-There are variabilities in plasma bond strength according to batch.
+There are variabilities in plasma bond strength between different batches.
 This makes it necessary to adjust the bonding parameters with each purchase.

 2) PDMS Sylgard 184 (Dow Corning)

 - This PDMS is less often used for multilayers chip.

 - It makes the bonding more difficult between two PDMS layers.

 - It generates more failures during the device fabrication.